Theodoros Panagiotakopoulos

 Artificial Inteligence, DOE - NSF Grant

-• Introduced a second generation neural-network representation that is several orders of magnitude faster than Density Functional Theory (DFT).
-This method, relies on local properties and is not taking into account global changes in the electronic structure.
-This representation gives the energy and forces as a function of all atomic positions in systems of any size.
-An atomic neural network uses the local chemical environment to determine each atom’s energy.
-A feed-forward neural network, in which information only passes in one direction toward the output layer, is the sort of neural network that is used for fitting energy.
-There are two layers: an input layer that feeds the network with the respective atomic positions and an output layer that holds the atomic potential energy.
-The regression is carried out by a number of intermediary hidden layers, with the number of layers and the number of neurons in each layer being empirically optimized for the particular application.
-This accomplishment played a pivotal role in securing NSF funding .
+• I introduced a second-generation neural-network representation that is several orders of magnitude faster than Density Functional Theory (DFT).
+This method relies on local properties and does not account for global changes in the electronic structure.
+I designed this representation to provide the energy and forces as a function of all atomic positions in systems of any size.
+I developed an atomic neural network that determines each atom’s energy based on its local chemical environment.
+Using a feed-forward neural network, where information flows in one direction toward the output layer, I optimized the architecture for fitting energy values.
+The model consists of an input layer that processes atomic positions and an output layer that computes the atomic potential energy.
+I carried out the regression using intermediary hidden layers, empirically optimizing the number of layers and neurons for the specific application.
+This accomplishment played a pivotal role in securing NSF funding.

-• Developed a general solution for the limitations of current Machine Learning potentials by introducing a fourth-generation Neural Network, which is applicable to long-range charge transfer and multiple charge states .
-It consists of highly accurate short-range atomic energies similar to those used in second generation neural networks potentials and charges determined from a charge equilibration method relying on electronegativities.
-Both, the short-range atomic energies as well as the electronegativities are expressed by atomic neural networks as a function of the chemical environments.
-For all these systems we demonstrate that fourth generation neural network potentials trained to DFT data are able to provide reliable energies, forces and charges in excellent agreement with electronic structure calculations.
-We show that previous generations of neural network potentials, which are unable to take distant structural changes into account, yield inaccurate energies and forces, which are correctly resolved by this neural network potential.
-These results apply to other types of Machine Learning potentials.
-This potential was adopted by our data science group, accelerating computational calculations.
+• I developed a general solution for the limitations of current machine learning potentials by introducing a fourth-generation Neural Network, which is applicable to long-range charge transfer and multiple charge states.
+I designed this approach to incorporate highly accurate short-range atomic energies, similar to those used in second-generation neural networks potentials, and charges determined through a charge equilibration method based on electronegativities.
+Both the short-range atomic energies and the electronegativities are expressed by atomic neural networks as functions of the chemical environments.
+For all these systems, I demonstrated that fourth-generation neural network potentials trained on DFT data provide reliable energies, forces, and charges in excellent agreement with electronic structure calculations.
+I showed that previous generations of neural network potentials, which fail to account for distant structural changes, produce inaccurate energies and forces—issues that are correctly resolved by this advanced neural network potential.
+These results are applicable to other types of machine learning potentials.
+This potential was adopted by our data science group, significantly accelerating computational calculations.

 Data Modeling and Simulations, DOE Grant

-• Developed innovative numerical methods and algorithms for chemical potential calculations of metal on semiconductor junctions.
-The model successfully predicts the formation of metallic clusters on the semiconductor surface, a result experimentally confirmed by scanning tunneling microscopy (STM) experiments at UC Davis.
-Moreover, the island areas grew linearly with time, exhibiting collective diffusion, and their total growth rate was inversely related to the temperature.
-Density Functional Theory simulations of the chemical potential and binding sites of the Pb/Ge(111) system were used to explain this nonclassical behavior of the system.
-This led to a PRL article in collaboration with UC Davis.
+• I developed innovative numerical methods and algorithms for chemical potential calculations of metal on semiconductor junctions.
+My model successfully predicted the formation of metallic clusters on the semiconductor surface, a result that was experimentally confirmed through scanning tunneling microscopy (STM) experiments at UC Davis.
+I demonstrated that the island areas grew linearly with time, exhibiting collective diffusion, and that their total growth rate was inversely related to temperature.
+Using Density Functional Theory simulations, I calculated the chemical potential and binding sites of the Pb/Ge(111) system to explain this nonclassical behavior.
+This work resulted in a PRL article in collaboration with UC Davis.

-• Introduced a novel method to model the electrolyte at the electrochemical interface using initio simulations of charge transfer processes at surfaces.
-We presented a simple capacitor model of the interface that illuminates how to circumvent i) required large cell heights to reach convergence, which is a serious computational cost ii) the costly iterations calculations of reaction energetics to tune the surface charge to the desired potential.
-We derived a correction to the energy for finite cell heights to obtain the large cell energies at no additional computational expense.
-We furthermore demonstrated that the reaction energetics determined at constant charge are easily mapped to those at constant potential, which eliminates the need to apply iterative schemes to tune the system to a constant potential.
+• I introduced a novel method to model the electrolyte at the electrochemical interface using ab initio simulations of charge transfer processes at surfaces.
+I presented a simple capacitor model of the interface that addresses key challenges, including: i) the requirement for large cell heights to achieve convergence, which incurs significant computational costs, and ii) the costly iterative calculations of reaction energetics needed to tune the surface charge to the desired potential.
+I derived a correction to the energy for finite cell heights, enabling the calculation of large cell energies without additional computational expense.
+Furthermore, I demonstrated that reaction energetics determined at constant charge can be easily mapped to those at constant potential, eliminating the need for iterative schemes to tune the system to a constant potential.
+This work provided an efficient and accurate approach to modeling electrochemical interfaces.

-• Investigated the cation effect using small quaternary ammonium cations with different sizes and symmetries.
-For Bi-catalyzed CO2 Reduction Reaction ( CO2 RR) that produces CO and formate, density functional theory (DFT) calculations and ab initio molecular dynamics (AIMD) simulations were performed to examine the effect of asymmetric cations (such as CH3NH3+ ) on CO2 adsorption and activation.
-Experimental studies confirm that the asymmetric cations have a stronger promotional effect on the CO2RR activity than the symmetric ones, which is attributed to the asymmetric and weak hydration shell that stabilizes adsorbed CO2 .
-Moreover, by comparing the cations with different sizes ( NH4+ , Me4N+ Et4N+), we observed a notable effect of the cation size on CO production activity, with a negligible im- pact on formate production.
-Our work further elucidates the critical effects of cation symmetry and size on CO2RR and suggests a method to improve electrocatalysis with optimized electrolytes.
-This led to the publication of a paper
+• I investigated the cation effect using small quaternary ammonium cations with different sizes and symmetries.
+For Bi-catalyzed CO2 Reduction Reaction (CO2RR), which produces CO and formate, I performed density functional theory (DFT) calculations and ab initio molecular dynamics (AIMD) simulations to examine the effect of asymmetric cations (such as CH3NH3+) on CO2 adsorption and activation.
+My findings were supported by experimental studies, which confirmed that asymmetric cations have a stronger promotional effect on CO2RR activity compared to symmetric ones.
+This effect is attributed to the asymmetric and weak hydration shell that stabilizes adsorbed CO2.
+Additionally, by comparing cations of different sizes (NH4+, Me4N+, and Et4N+), I observed a significant effect of cation size on CO production activity, with negligible impact on formate production.
+My work further elucidated the critical effects of cation symmetry and size on CO2RR and proposed a method to improve electrocatalysis through optimized electrolytes.
+This research led to the publication of a paper.

-• Studied and reported the effect of creating an interface between a semiconducting polyaniline polymer or a polar poly-D-lysine molecular film and one of two valence tautomeric complexes, i.e., [CoIII(SQ)(Cat)(4-CN-py)2] ↔ [CoII(SQ)2(4-CN-py)2] and [CoIII(SQ)(Cat)(3-tpp)2] ↔ [CoII(SQ)2(3-tpp)2] .
-The electronic transitions and orbitals are identified using X-ray photoemission, X-ray absorption, inverse photoemission, and optical absorption spectroscopy measurements that are guided by density functional theory.
-Except for slightly modified binding energies and shifted orbital levels, the choice of the underlying substrate layer has little effect on the electronic structure.
-A prominent unoccupied ligand-to-metal charge transfer state exists in [CoIII(SQ)(Cat)(3-tpp)2] ↔ [CoII(SQ)2(3-tpp)2] that is virtually insensitive to the interface between the polymer and tautomeric complexes in the Co(II) high-spin state.
-This led to the publication of a paper.
+• I studied and reported the effect of creating an interface between a semiconducting polyaniline polymer or a polar poly-D-lysine molecular film and one of two valence tautomeric complexes, i.e., [CoIII(SQ)(Cat)(4-CN-py)2] ↔ [CoII(SQ)2(4-CN-py)2] and [CoIII(SQ)(Cat)(3-tpp)2] ↔ [CoII(SQ)2(3-tpp)2].
+I identified the electronic transitions and orbitals using X-ray photoemission, X-ray absorption, inverse photoemission, and optical absorption spectroscopy measurements, guided by density functional theory.
+My findings revealed that, except for slightly modified binding energies and shifted orbital levels, the choice of the underlying substrate layer had little effect on the electronic structure.
+Additionally, I observed a prominent unoccupied ligand-to-metal charge transfer state in [CoIII(SQ)(Cat)(3-tpp)2] ↔ [CoII(SQ)2(3-tpp)2], which remained virtually insensitive to the interface between the polymer and tautomeric complexes in the Co(II) high-spin state.
+This research led to the publication of a paper.

-• Assist with compiling, debugging and optimization, of codes used in computational Material Science such as VASP, VASPsol and Quantum Espresso.
-Perform, analyse and summarize validation simulations on high-performance computer (HPC) systems running Linux.
-Assist in the implementation, development, and improvement of application software and methods that can be utilized in analyzing and interpreting data in the physical sciences.
-Four years active development of codes used in HPC.
+• I implemented and developed additional batches, debugged, and optimized codes used in computational material science, including VASP, VASPsol, and Quantum Espresso.
+I performed, analyzed, and summarized validation simulations on high-performance computing (HPC) systems running Linux.
+I worked extensively on the creation, refinement, and advancement of application software and methods designed for analyzing and interpreting data in the physical sciences.
+Over the course of four years, I actively contributed to the development and optimization of codes used in HPC environments, ensuring robust performance and accuracy for computational simulations.

 Teaching - Consulting, UCF Funded

-• Recently started coaching and supervising new coming graduate students to acclimate themselves within the group and execute their research project.
-Provided computational help, assisted with class selection discussed with the advisor and group senior scientists about their research future steps.
-Keep abreast of new developments in Computation Material Science and be pro-active in introducing them to new graduate students.
-Help senior scientists with grant proposals by contributing sections of the proposal that describe the interplay between their research and high-end computing resources.
+• I recently started coaching and supervising new graduate students to help them acclimate within the group and execute their research projects.
+I provide computational support, assist with class selection, and engage in discussions with the advisor and senior group scientists to plan the future steps of their research.
+I stay up-to-date with new developments in Computational Modeling and proactively introduce these advancements to new graduate students.
+Additionally, I support senior scientists with grant proposals by contributing sections that describe the interplay between their research and high-end computing resources.

-• Specialized physics lab instructor, focusing on Machine Learning and data science.
-Led physics labs by incorporating comprehensive lessons on analyzing and applying simple Machine Learning models, while adeptly navigating artificial data landscapes derived from simulations I designed, as well as real datasets from our laboratory.
-Demonstrated a seamless fusion of physics and data science.
+• I have served as a specialized physics lab instructor, focusing on Machine Learning and Data Science.
+I lead physics labs by incorporating comprehensive lessons on analyzing and applying simple machine learning models.
+I design and utilize artificial data derived from simulations I created, as well as real datasets from our laboratory, to provide engaging learning experiences.
+I demonstrate an effective integration of physics and data science, ensuring students gain a deeper understanding of how these disciplines intersect in modern research and applications.

-• Guided undergraduates in mastering the intricacies of statistical data analysis, emphasizing the importance of data preparation for effective application of Machine Learning algorithms.
-Implemented feature engineering techniques, involving meticulous data cleaning and transformation, to enhance the quality and relevance of datasets
+• I guided undergraduates in mastering the complexities of statistical data analysis, emphasizing the critical importance of data preparation for the effective application of machine learning algorithms.
+I implemented feature engineering techniques, including meticulous data cleaning and transformation, to enhance the quality and relevance of datasets, ensuring robust and meaningful analysis.

 Research Assistant, National and Kapodistrian University of Athens

-• Conducted immersive physics labs for undergraduates, delving into the intricacies of statistical data analysis and cultivating a deep understanding of the art of data preparation for the seamless application of advanced Machine Learning algorithms.
-Simulations were developed by our simulation group, providing us with a vast pool of artificial data for cleaning and training purposes
+• Conducted immersive physics labs for undergraduates, delving into the complexities of statistical data analysis and cultivating a deep understanding of the art of data preparation for the seamless application of advanced machine learning algorithms.
+Simulations were developed by our simulation group, providing us with a vast pool of artificial data for cleaning and training purposes.

 Education